nut1414/UtaYaku/README.md

 I hoep to support **playlist importing** from music services like Spotify and Youtube Music.
 I also plan on turning it into an app since most people use their phones for music.

-The lyric breakdown works through OpenAI api calls, currently, I'm only using my own key for development.
+The lyric breakdown works through OpenAI api calls, currently, I'm only using my own key for development (There is a separate branch for running a local llm).
 I'm still thinking about how I'll pay if I deploy it once ready.
 I really wish to deploy it.
 Bur for now I'm adding a database to store already broken down lyrics for each unique song so that a call to the API won't be needed if visiting already broken down songs.

 This is a preview of the current state: